 (i) measures and procedures in case an aircraft is hijacked and for hostage-taking at the airport and on board aircraft;

-(ii) access and procedures in case of sabotage, including bomb threats to aircraft and to the airport;
+(ii) access measures and procedures in case of sabotage, including bomb threats to aircraft and to the airport;

-(iii) access and procedures, in case of terrorist attacks on aircraft and the airport, including attacks using Man- Portable Air Defence Systems, Chemical, Biological, Radiological and Nuclear Weapons and other Weapons;
+(iii) access measures and procedures, in case of terrorist attacks on aircraft and the airport, including attacks using Man- Portable Air Defence Systems, Chemical, Biological, Radiological and Nuclear Weapons and other Weapons;

-(iv) procedures when a prohibited item is found or is believed to be on board an aircraft;
+(iv) procedures when a prohibited suspect device or item is found or is believed to be on board an aircraft;

 (v) evacuation and search of airport facilities and aircraft on the ground; and

 (vi) special security measures to be enacted during periods of increased threat or for critical flights and routes;

+(vii) measures and procedures, in accordance with risk assessment carried out by relevant national or local authorities to mitigate possible terrorist attacks on aircraft and the airport using Man- Portable Air Defence Systems and other weapons representing a similar threat to aircraft at or near an airport.

+(i) contain information on security equipment and its deployment, where applicable and also make reference to calibration and testing procedures, which may be further detailed in the standard operating procedures; and

-(i) provide for adequate protection of security personnel and equipment from inclement or adverse weather at vehicle access gates; and
+(ij) provide for adequate protection of security personnel and equipment from inclement or adverse weather at vehicle access gates; and

-(j) contain any other matter prescribed by the authority.
+(jk) contain any other matter prescribed by the authority.

 (4) The Airport Security Programme shall be reviewed and updated as the need may arise and at least once in every two years.
+The reviewed Programme shall be submitted to the Authority for approval prior to implementation.

 14. Air Navigation Service Providers Security programme.